Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Methodology

 We lastly discuss how to choose the base walk count $n$.
 While this is a fixed hyperparameter $n_{\rm train}$ at pretraining, we find that scaling it adaptively to input KG at test-time benefits size generalization.
 We thus propose \emph{test-time adaptation of walk counts}, and use:

 where $|V|_{\rm train},|E|_{\rm train}$ are average numbers of nodes and edges in pretraining KGs, respectively.
 Intuitively, this scales $n$ proportionally to the sizes of test KGs relative to pretraining.
-In practice, we clamp $n$ to the nearest power of $2$ in an interval to keep GPU memory usage in a range.
+In practice, we clamp $n$ to the nearest power of $2$ \draft{and limit its value in an interval to avoid out-of-memory errors}.

 \paragraph{Recording protocol.} While random walks provide a basis for invariant sequence representations of KGs, two issues remain: (1) They reveal nodes $v_s$ and relations $r_s$ specific to each KG which obstructs transferability to unseen KGs.
 (2) They do not offer a way to condition on current states of entities ${\bf v}$, relations ${\bf r}$, and the query $q=(h,r,?)$ as often done in KGFMs via the labeling trick.